lmanov1/WeatherForecast/README.md

 *There is a sidebar that allows you to navigate through the application*

 First , you need to enter at least one city name (i.e. 'location') .
 You can do this by either choosing '**Enter city name**' option on the sidebar or via the 'manage stored locations' in '**Settings**' (see below).
 In both cases you can add multiple locations for continuous monitoring.
-Current weather at the locations will be displayed and stored persistently.
+Current weather for any stored locations will be available @ '**My cities**' sidebar's menu

 You can configure your preferences with the sidebar's '**Settings**' option.
 Available options in this menu currently include:
 * Choosing temperature units to use (Celsius or Fahrenheit)
-* Managing your stored locations (add/remove)
+* Managing your stored locations (add/remove locations)
 * Updating your local timezone.
 This allows streamlit to correctly display your local time 😊

 You can monitor weather conditions in stored locations at any time by chossing '**My cities**' option from the sidebar.

 ### Console Python version

 To start using the application, you will be prompted to enter a city name on console.
-Current weather conditions at the destination are printed rigth away , and the location will be stored persistently as you preference for hte future use.
-Each time you start anew , you will be presented with current weather in all the previously stored locations , plus a prompt to enter ant other location - or quit.
+Current weather conditions at the destination are printed rigth away , and the location will be stored persistently as you preference for the future use.
+Each time you start anew , you will be presented with current weather in all the previously stored locations , plus a prompt to enter any other location - or quit.
 ## How It Works

-The application sends a GET request to the OpenWeatherMap API and receives a JSON response.
-This response is checked for errors.
-If there are no errors, the weather information is parsed from the JSON response and displayed to you.
+The application sends requests using the OpenWeatherMap's RESTful API and receives JSON responses.
+Those responses are checked for errors.
+If there are no errors, the weather information is parsed from the JSON response and displayed.

 ## User Preferences